cbonoz/frame24/README.md

 Demo video:

-# Framecast P2P
+# FrameJam P2P

+Discover and launch collaborative experiences with other Farcasters.

-Framecast P2P is a frame app that uses ranked indexes of Farcast users to find trending individuals connected to you and globally.
+FrameJam is a frame app that uses ranked indexes of Farcast users to find trending individuals connected to you and globally.
 Open a live stream video cast connection request directly from the page.

 Built for the Frameworks 2024 hackathon.